UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_19.md

 [10000, 14641, 62500, 10609, 33489, 49284, 45796]
 ```

-This seems to have violated the DRY principle now.
+This definitely violates the DRY principle.
+The question now is “Is

-The question now is “Is there a better way?” and luckily there is\!
+there a better way?” and luckily there is\!

 Notes: Script here